T. B. Kehelgamuwa

-In September 2018, he was one of 49 former Sri Lankan cricketers felicitated by Sri Lanka Cricket, to honour them for their services before Sri Lanka became a full member of the International Cricket Council (ICC).
+In September 2018, Kehelgamuwa was one of 49 former Sri Lankan cricketers felicitated by Sri Lanka Cricket, to honour them for their services before Sri Lanka became a full member of the International Cricket Council (ICC).

 Early life

 Tikiri Banda Kehelgamuwa was born on 10 December 1942 at Gampola.
 He began schooling at the Wahalgoda Central College, Gampola, where his father was the Principal.
 In 1955, he enrolled at Dharmaraja College, where he excelled as an outstanding schoolboy cricketer in the early 1960s.
-He also represented Dharmaraja at athletics, hockey and soccer.
+He also represented Dharmaraja in athletics, hockey and soccer.

 Kehel was coached by D. M. Dharamatillake, Arthur Alwis and Sonny Yatawara, when he was playing for Dharmaraja.
 He captained the first XI team in 1960–1961 and was selected the Best Bowler in the island in the "Daily News Schoolboy Cricketer" Contest.
 Kehelgamuwa won the much coveted Best Schoolboy Bowler award in 1961 and 1962.

 While playing for his school team, he was selected to tour India with the Sri Lanka schools team in 1961.
 He tore apart the South Zone Schools team, taking 8 wickets for 8 runs, with all of his victims clean bowled (9.4–5–8–8).
 In 1961 he had the proud distinction of representing Sri Lanka in the Gopalan Trophy match under the captaincy of C. I. Gunesekera and later under Michael Tissera.

 Police career

 Kehelgamuwa joined the Ceylon Police Force in 1963, as a Sup-Inspector of Police and served till his retirement in 2002 as a Deputy Inspector General of Police.
 He also represented the Police Sports Club at the Government Services Cricket Championships for several years.
-During his service he was assigned as personal bodyguard of the former Governor-General, William Gopallawa.
+During his service, he was assigned as personal bodyguard of the former Governor-General, William Gopallawa.

 Kehel the cricketer

 Kehelgamuwa had the distinction of being a member of the Sri Lanka team that beat the MCC for the first time in 1969 in a limited-overs game.
 He was a member of the Ceylon Government Services Team that toured India in 1972 to play in the Sheesh Mahal Trophy.
 The CGS team was beaten in the final, but "Kehel" captured 15 wickets in the tournament with an average of 12.30.

 Major teams he represented are Ceylon, Nomads Sports Club, Nondescripts Cricket Club and Police Sports Club.
-During 1961–1974 Sara Trophy seasons, Kehelgamuwa scored more than 1,000 runs and captured more than 500 wickets.
-He played a large part in helping the Nomads Sports Club to annexe the Sara Trophy in 1965.
+During the 1961–1974 Sara Trophy seasons, Kehelgamuwa scored over 1,000 runs and captured over 500 wickets.
+He played a large part in helping the Nomads Sports Club to win the Sara Trophy in 1965.
 During Sri Lanka's tour of Pakistan in 1972, he was the only player to be selected from a Division III side (playing for Police SC) to the national squad.